 The Brilliant Avocado!

-Say hello to my little friend… the awesome avocado!
-One of the very best foods for keeping blood sugar stable (and I know I go on about them a lot in my posts, but they truly are a wonderful food that deserve to be praised) is the avocado.
-In fact, just half in the morning or at lunch helps keep me from craving sugar practically ALL DAY.
-Smash them on sourdough toast or make a delicious weight loss shake with them.
+One of the very best foods for keeping blood sugar stable is the avocado.
+In fact, just half in the morning or at lunch helps keep you from craving sugar practically ALL DAY.
+Smash them on sourdough toast, or make a delicious weight loss shake with them.

 2. DRINK LOTS OF WATER